iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 ![cover-image](https://raw.githubusercontent.com/iamshadmirza/BlogsByShad/master/blogs/mongodb-simplified/MongoDB-Part1.png)

-This is first article of series **MongoDB Simplified** covering all the basics of MongoDB.
+This is first article of series **MongoDB Simplified** which will cover all the basics of MongoDB.
 I will try to keep things as simple as possible.

-We will go from understanding What is MongoDB?, How does it work?, Pros and Cons?
-How to setup on your machine all the way to learning how to perform basic CRUD operations.
+We will start from understanding **What is MongoDB?**, **How does it work?**, **Pros and Cons?**, **How to setup on your machine** going all the way to learning **how to perform basic CRUD operations**.
 CRUD is short for Create, Read, Update and Delete if you're wondering.
 So let's start.

 ## What is MongoDB?

-MongoDB is a database that is based on document model.
+MongoDB is a database that is **based on document model**.
 It is a non-relational type database.

 Now what is relational and non-relational databases?

-Assume RDBMS (Relational Database Management System) like a "Excel Sheet" with `Rows` and `Columns` to save data in form of tables.
+Assume RDBMS (Relational Database Management System) **like an "Excel Sheet"** with **Rows** and **Columns** to save data in the form of tables.
 This table will have unique ID to identify each row and where multiple fields are distributed along the column.
-These types of databases usually have relationships between them, hence the name "Relational Database".
+These types of databases usually have relationships between them, **hence the name "Relational Database"**.

-Whereas `MongoDB` (DBMS) saves data in JSON-like documents inside a collection having no relationships with other documents hence they are called "Non-Relationship Database" types.
-Example of JSON like object is shown below 👇🏼:
+Whereas `MongoDB` (DBMS) saves data in **JSON-like documents** inside a collection having no relationships with other documents hence they are called "Non-Relationship Database" types. **Example** of JSON like object is shown below 👇🏼:

 ```json
 {